pticon/klog/README.md

 	-f       : keep on foreground (eg: no daemon)

 	-p <pid> : write the pid in the <pid> file (default=/var/run/klog.pid)

+	-n       : do not check if an instance is already running
 ```

 Example